 Scorch Atlas is a novel in stories.
-Each of the thirteen stories and thirteen vignettes is about a different set of characters, but they all take place in the same world.
+Each of the thirteen stories and thirteen vignettes are about a different set of characters, but they all take place in the same world.
 In this case, a world being destroyed by a series of thirteen plagues.

 The vignettes in the book describe the different plagues destroying the world.
 There are normal disasters like flooding and dust storms, but most of the plagues are bizarre occurrences like rains of blood, teeth, glitter, manure and static.